[Solved] Problems You May Encounter for Android 8 Oreo Update

 One click to backup data before Android Oreo update (step-by-step guide)

-With dr.fone – Backup & Restore, data backup becomes easy as it can backup calendars, call logs, messages, contacts, media files, apps, and app data of your Android device.
+With dr.fone – Phone Backup (Android), data backup becomes easy as it can backup calendars, call logs, messages, contacts, media files, apps, and app data of your Android device.
 It enables you to preview the data in addition to selectively exporting or backing up desired data types.
 The backup can be restored to any Android/iOS device.
 It also supports more than 8000 Android devices for data backup and restore.

 Reliable Backup to Minimize Data Loss Caused by Android Oreo Update Issues

 - There is no possible data loss from your Android device during export, backup, or restore process.